SawyerHood/auger-state/README.md

   ],
 };

+// Create our global store
 const store = new AugerStore(INITIAL_STATE);

 export const Counter = React.memo(() => {
+  // The useAuger callback returns a typed object that will
-  const auger = useAuger(store);
+  // let us drill down and subscribe to part of our state const auger = useAuger(store);
-  // This component will only update when the counter updates, not when any other part of the state updates const [counter, updateCounter] = auger.counter.$();
+  // This component will only update when the counter updates,
+  //  not when any other part of the state updates const [counter, updateCounter] = auger.counter.$();

   return (
     <div>
       <button
         onClick={() =>
+          // Increment the counter on click.
+Update callbacks pass an immer
-          updateCounter((c) => {
+          // draft so you can mutate the value directly updateCounter((c) => {
             c.value++;
           })